Zoilo Hilario: Literature

 After finishing his studies, he devoted more time to writing poetry.
 His first book of poetry in the Spanish language, Adelfas (de la lira filipina), was published in 1913.
 Another book of Spanish poems, entitled Patria y Redención, was published in 1914.
 In 1917, he won a contest sponsored by the Casino Español de Iloilo with his poem El Alma Española.
 He also became an esteemed member of Jardín de Epicuro, an elite literary society founded by Fernando María Guerrero.
 This organization was founded in the outskirts of Ermita and was fundamental to the invigoration of the modernist style in the Philippines.
 He then embarked on a career in politics as a member of the Philippine Partido Nacionalista.
 From 1915 to 1931, he served as the secretary of the Provincial Council of Pampanga.

 In 1923, backed and financed by the local members of the Philippine Partido Nacionalista, Zoilo Hilario founded the Central Luzon-based mutual-aid organization for laborers named Katipunan Mipanampun (Mutual Protection Association).
 Most of its recruits came from the literate provincial middle class – teachers, workers, local politicians and the less impoverished smallholders and tenants in the barrios.
 Its membership grew rapidly, reaching a claimed 15,700 in less than two years.
 It also had an auxiliary women's section known as the "Amazonas".
 Joining the organization required undergoing elaborate masonlike initiation rituals (said to last three days).
-Known for its promotion of nationalism, the organization encouraged not only the regular conduction of flag ceremonies, but it also encouraged support of the local cottage industries as it required its members during campaigns and town parades to always wear locally-made native dresses such as the bamboo hats, the barong Tagalog and the abaca cloth trousers.
+Known for its promotion of nationalism, the organization encouraged not only the regular conduction of flag ceremonies, but it also encouraged support of the local cottage industries as it required its members during campaigns and town parades to always wear locally made native dresses such as the bamboo hats, the barong Tagalog and the abaca cloth trousers.
 Lasting until 1924, the Katipunan Mipanampun represented the largest counter-organization against tenant radicalism, providing counter-demonstrations to those of the more radical peasant unions while promoting the ideals of peace and order.
 As a result, the more radical provincials regarded the Katipunan Mipanampun as a straightforward landlord front organization, although more conservative elements within the provincial Nacionalista circles viewed Zoilo Hilario and his associates with suspicion and charged them with arousing unwarranted expectations as Hilario himself reportedly maintained a progressive stance upon his return to the legislature.

+Politics

 In 1931, he was elected as a congressman, representing his province Pampanga.
 In 1938, he was named as one of the first members of the National Language Institute (or Surian ng Wikang Pambansa in the local Filipino language) by the then president Manuel L. Quezon.
 He also served as a judge in Ilocos Sur from 1947 to 1954, and rose to become a judge of the Court of the First Instance (juez de primera instancia) from 1954 up to 1960, when he finally retired.